 - Observe weather and road conditions.
 Driving at night, specifically when it’s raining, can be particularly challenging for seniors with underlying visual changes.

 - Consider looking into an older adult driving refresher course, which will not just provide helpful suggestions specific to elderly drivers, but frequently also provides a reduced rate on car insurance when completed.

-Keep in mind as well that there is always an additional solution to sustain independence and freedom: partnering with Morning Glory Home Care, the leaders in home health care in Alton, IL, for safe, dependable, transportation services.
+Keep in mind as well that there is always an additional solution to sustain independence and freedom: partnering with Morning Glory Home Care, the leaders in elder care in Edwardsville, IL, for safe, dependable transportation services.
 Our skilled caregivers are available based on each older adult’s preferred destinations and routines, whether that involves religious services each weekend, Wednesday afternoon hair appointments, Thursday lunch dates with friends, or even an extended vacation.

 Our intent is not to take over, but to offer the support needed to empower seniors to continue to direct the course of their own lives, and to take pleasure in living life the way they choose.
-Email or call us today at 618-667-8400 to request a free in-home assessment for more information regarding our transportation services and our top-rated home health care in Alton, IL and the surrounding areas.
+Email or call us today at 618-667-8400 to request a free in-home assessment for more information regarding our transportation services and our top-rated elder care in Edwardsville, IL and the surrounding areas.